dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata.md

 ```

 To create both a file resource and a data value that references the file,
-POST to the `/api/dataValues/file` endpoint:
+POST to the `/api/dataValues/file` endpoint in DHIS 2.36 or later:

 ```bash
 curl "https://server/api/dataValues/file?de=xPTAT98T2Jd